sagemath/trac_to_gh/Issue 5397.md

 # Issue 5397: SmallGroups library can't be used in Sage-3.3

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5397

 Original creator: SimonKing